GL(2, R) structures, G_2 geometry and twistor theory: Examples

 This conformal $G_2$ structure can be analytically continued to Riemannian signature: Setting $p_2=p, p_1=\ov{p}$ where $p\in \C$ and keeping $(q_0, q_1, q_2, q_3, p_3)$ real gives purely imaginary $\theta^4$ and

 The corresponding conformal structure is positive definite and the three form $\phi$ is real.
 It gives rise to a closed (in a sense of decomposition (\ref{FG_deco})) $G_2$ structure as $d\phi=0, d*\phi=-\tau_2\wedge\phi$ in agreement with Theorem \ref{th.examples}.
-This Theorem also implies that up to diffeomorphisms this is the only closed $G_2$ structure arising from ODEs.
+This Theorem also implies that up to diffeomorphisms this is the only closed $G_2$ structure arising from ODEs\footnote{{\em Note added in February 2012.} There is also a co-closed example \cite{DD} which arises on the parameter space of cuspidal cubics in $\CP^2$.
+The corresponding 7th order ODE goes back at least to Wilczynski \cite{Wilczynski}.}.